INTO THE TOMB OF DRACULA

 Inserted sentences such as "to write a diary with a pen is irksome to me" or "the very precepts of truth-telling sickens me" are direct, first hand (and thus very personal) statements made by the characters and serve to convey added characterization: the characters are just as much described by how they feel about what they are doing rather than by their actions alone.
 Wolfman followed Stoker's general lead on this approach, but added ample content and flavour of his own.
 In his portrayal of Dracula, for instance, he was far more concerned with the possibly remaining human traits in the vampire count's personality than the novel had been - not the least, of course, because Wolfman was not writing a single publication, but a serialized narrative.

-a life-supporting containment device.
-Once a prominent Chinese
+containment device.
+Once a prominent Chinese scientist, his

-scientist, his brain was removed by a team of surgeons
+brain was removed by a team of surgeons and transferred

-to a vast computer bank as a form of government
+computer bank as a form of government punishment - not

-punishment - not realizing that rather than making the
+realizing that rather than making the computers more

-computers more powerful this actually gave Dr Sun control
+powerful this actually gave Dr Sun control over the

 machine, Dr Sun plans to copy Dracula's knowledge and